ElJulii/NODE_JS/README.md

 ### First package picocolors

-This dependency gives life to the console, we install it with `npm i picocolors`
+This dependency gives life to the console, we install it with `npm i picocolors`.

+### standard
+This dependency will help us to make a code prettier and to fid errors to develop quickly.
+`npm install standard -D`

+## HTTP
+The backend was great, but when you finishes REACT como here to continue learning, I love you Julian, You can